Audrey-505/silver-goggles-sql/README.md

 ## Installation

 To install the application clone the repo and download node, npm packadge express, inquirer, console.table, and mysql2 will also need to be downloaded.
+The user will also want to "seed" the database with the provided seeds file.

 ## Usage